-Dr Adam Duncan is a chartered clinical psychologist, working currently as a lead clinician in an adult mental health service.
-He achieved Distinction in his Advanced Diploma in Psychology at Oxford Brookes University before going on to complete doctoral training in Clinical Psychology at the University of East Anglia.
+Dr Adam Duncan is a clinical psychologist, working currently as a lead clinician in an adult mental health service.
+He achieved distinction in his Advanced Diploma in Psychology at Oxford Brookes University before going on to complete doctoral training in Clinical Psychology at the University of East Anglia.
 Since qualifying, he has worked in the NHS for over 15 years.
 Over his career, Dr Duncan has developed expertise across specialties such as adult and child mental health, learning disabilities, health psychology and neurorehabilitation.

 Dr Duncan has worked in services supporting adults with both common and more complex mental health needs, such as anxiety, depression, psychosis, bipolar mood disorder, trauma and personality disorders.